 B The Pacific Ocean is about three times larger than the next largest ocean.

-C The Pacific Ocean spans more than one-half of Earth’s entire surface.
+C The Pacific Ocean covers more than two-thirds of the ocean surface area on Earth.

 D All of the continents could fit into the space occupied by the Pacific Ocean.